North and South Brother Islands (New York City): North Brother Island

 The northern of the islands was uninhabited until 1885, though a lighthouse was built in 1869.
 In the mid-1880s the Riverside Hospital moved there from Blackwell's Island (now known as Roosevelt Island).
-Riverside Hospital had been founded in the 1850s as the Smallpox Hospital to treat and isolate victims of that disease.
+Riverside Hospital had been founded in the 1850s as a smallpox hospital to treat and isolate victims of that disease.
 Its mission eventually expanded to other quarantinable diseases, initially typhoid and then smallpox and tuberculosis.
 During the polio epidemic in 1916, Riverside treated numerous patients.

 Like the waterfront gantry, the oldest building was erected in 1885 and the last to be established was the Tuberculosis Pavilion, which opened in 1943.
 It was rendered obsolete within the decade due to the increasing availability, acceptance, and use of the tuberculosis vaccine after 1945.

 The island was the site of the wreck of the General Slocum, a steamship that burned on June 15, 1904: 1,021 people died either from the fire on board the ship, or from drowning before the ship beached on the island's shores.

 According to Joseph Mitchell, a reporter for newspapers and for The New Yorker, the island was the site of many outings of "The Honorable John McSorley Pickle, Beefsteak, Baseball Nine, and Chowder Club" organized by John McSorley of McSorley's Old Ale House; photos of the outings are featured on the walls of the bar.

 Mary Mallon, also known as Typhoid Mary, was confined to the island for over two decades until she died there in November 1938.
 Because of her contagious illness, she had been declared a public menace in 1915; she suffered a stroke in 1932 and was thereafter confined to the hospital.
-Research by a reliable source led to an estimate that Mallon had contaminated "at least one hundred and twenty two people, including five dead".
+Researchers estimate that Mallon had contaminated "at least one hundred and twenty two people, including five who died".

 According to the Smithsonian magazine, the need for a quarantine hospital in a remote location had declined by the 1930s, as "public health advances lessened the need to quarantine large numbers of individuals".

 Following World War II, the island housed war veterans who were students at local colleges and their families.
 After the nationwide housing shortage abated, the island was again abandoned until the 1950s, when a center opened to treat adolescent drug addicts.
 The facility claimed it was the first to offer treatment, rehabilitation, and education facilities to young drug offenders.
 Heroin addicts were confined to this facility and locked in a room until they were clean.
 Many of them believed they were being held against their will.
 Staff corruption and cost forced the facility to close in 1963.
 The facility is said to have been the inspiration for the Broadway play Does a Tiger Wear a Necktie?, which helped to launch the career of Al Pacino.